Taro-Hayashi/Handyman/README_EN.md

 - https://remap-keys.app/catalog/dTmFWd6gilf5ziDWE1TR/firmware
 ![](img/remap06.jpg)

-Attaching the knob and rubber feet.
+Attaching the knob and keycaps.
 ![](img/IMG_1345.jpeg)

 Thank you for your time.